TapwaveZodiac/novelaiUKB/docs/Glossary.md

 *Image Generation*

-Refers to Danbooru tags (Curated, Full), or E621 (furry), which are used for training the AI and make generating specific elements easier.
+Refers to Danbooru tags (Anime and previously Curated, Full), or E621 (furry), which are used for training the AI and make generating specific elements easier.

 ## Tail-Free Sampling (TFS)